 Updated: January 2021.

-This is a story of how I was denied to board a plane to Thailand.
+This is a story of how I was denied boarding a plane to Thailand.
 And how I thought I am a big-time traveller.
-How I failed and how I decided this is just a beginning…
+How I failed and how I decided this is just the beginning…

 So one day I decided I’m going to become a professional traveller.
 And it was all supposed to start with my trip to Thailand.
 The first solo trip outside of Europe.
-My eyes have opened when I was denied to board a plan at Istanbul Airport.
+My eyes opened the moment I was denied boarding a plane at Istanbul Airport.